Aarhus University Seal

 Introduction

-Thus, the marketing programme provides you with the analytical and academic skills of a research-based higher education, thus preparing you for a wide range of national and international management careers within the private and public sector, including:
+The Marketing Analytics and Strategy programme provides you with the analytical and academic skills of a research-based higher education and is your gateway to a wide range of national and international management careers within the private and public sector, including:

 • Product and brand management